We seek to inspire social transformation by working with partners, individuals and networks at a global scale. Our work has three main elements:

 Shaped by his faith and values, he and many others like him brought significant transformation in the context of the Industrial Revolution, rising globalisation and demographic and climate change shifts.
 As an individual, he influenced millions of lives, both during his lifetime and after his death.

 Today we seek to honour his legacy of social reform.
 Where he saw the injustices of child labour and inhumane psychiatric institutions, he introduced and scaled systemic changes to society.
-So too, for the last 10 years, we have been highlighting injustices and offering scalable solutions to the issues of the 21st Century.
+So too, for the last 10 years, The Shaftesbury Partnership has been highlighting injustices and offering scalable solutions to the issues of the 21st Century.

 Who we are